turnkeylinux/confconsole/docs/Readme.rst

     - Rebooting the appliance
     - Shutting down the appliance

+When setting a static IP address or requesting DHCP, /etc/network/interfaces will be updated so the changes are permanent (unless the configuration

-The new functionality (as of v1.0.0) is provided by the plugins system.
+Most confconsole functionality is provided via a plugin system.
 For more information and/or if you wish to develop your own plugins, please see docs/Plugins.rst

 When setting a static IP address or requesting DHCP, /etc/network/interfaces will be updated so the changes are perminent (unless the configuration file has been customized by the user).

-The Configuration Console will be invoked automatically on a new vt (by its init script) unless the boot paramater 'noconfconsole' is present on /proc/cmdline.
+A limited Confconsole - showing only Network info - will be invoked automatically on the default vt (virtual terminal).
+This can be disabled by adding 'noconfconsole' to the GRUB_CMDLINE_LINUX variable.
+To do that, edit /etc/default/grub and run 'update-grub'.

+The full Confconsole will be invoked on the first terminal login as 'root' (or 'admin' on an AWS Marketplace instance).
+Launching on every login can be enable in Confconsole >> Advanced >> System Settings.

-The Configuration Console (confconsole) may be executed manually as well.
+Confconsole) may be executed manually as well (prefix with 'sudo' on AWS MP):

+    confconsole